daerlnaxe/Pack-My-Game/README.md

  * It logs everything during the game treatment in a window, and a file.

 ## Version

+### Alpha02: 26/08/2018
+ * Box to ask for images
+ * Externalization of method: transfers verification (possibility to evolve to "decision for all" system silent debug...)
+ * Loop to process on  many games (implemented but not really tested - one game works with the same method)
+ * Remove from listview the game packed

 ### Alpha01: 08/2018
  * 1st functionnal release
  * Trad Module Implantation: Ok